hostinger/hpayments-client-php/docs/DirectPayments.md

      * @return array
      * @throws GuzzleException
      */
-    public function getDirectPaymentMethodFormV3(string $merchantAccount, string $paymentMethod)
+    public function getDirectPaymentMethodForm(string $merchantAccount, string $paymentMethod)
 ```
-This does exactly same as getDirectPaymentFormV3 , but for payment methods, e.g. Processout->Coinpayments.
+This does exactly same as getDirectPaymentForm , but for payment methods, e.g. Processout->Coinpayments.
 This is implemented a little differently and you don't have to provide payment token right away,
  however as you will read in the next chapter, you will have to provide that information yourself,
  by implementing event listeners - more on that in next chapter.

- ## submitDirectPaymentFormV3
+ ## submitDirectPaymentForm
  ```$xslt
     /**
      * @param string $merchantAccount